w3f/Grants-Program/applications/pesa_pallet.md

 #### PESA pallet

 The goal of PESA pallet is to resolve the phone number to an address and allow the phone number to execute transactions - send, receive.
-PESA pallet will be extensible to allow more functionality.
-PESA pallet will be beneficial to Dapps building financial systems (DeFi) including allowing unbanked users to onboard onto the system by just using a phone number.
+It will be extensible to allow more functionality like lend & borrow, etc. Furthermore, it will be beneficial to dapps building financial systems (DeFi) including allowing unbanked users to onboard onto the system by just using a phone number.

 #### Interface and Design

 The PESA pallet will expose the following callable functions:

+`set` - allows the user to set a Phone Number to its address

 `resolve` - allows any user to resolve a Phone Number to an address

 `reverse_look_up` - allows the user to look up Phone Number from an address.
 Provided the owner of the phone number/address opted to make it public.

-`set` - allows the user to set a Phone Number to its address

 `transfer` - allows the owner of the Phone Number/address to transfer ownership of the Phone number to another address.